robdahn/boney/README.md

 In addition, you can select between different advanced processing routines for the bone measures (e.g., *SPMmat*, *volume*, *surface*).
 SPMmat focuses on the tissue values estimated within the unified segmenation process and is therefore pretty fast (+5 seconds).
-The *volume* option further refines the bone tissue (high bone marrow intensities were often miss-classified as head tissue) and estimates (regional) intensity and thickness of the bone class (+50 seconds).
+The *volume* option further refines the bone tissue segment (high bone marrow intensities within the diploë were often misclassified as head tissue) and estimates (regional) intensity and thickness of the bone class (+50 seconds).
-The *surface* pipeline also create a central bone surface that is used to extract intensity and thickness values for (i) the bone cortex by mapping the *minimum* intensity along the surface normalss, and (ii) the bone marrow by using the weighted average intensity (+10 seconds).
+The *surface* pipeline creates a central bone surface that is used to extract intensity- and thickness values for (i) the bone cortex by mapping the *minimum* intensity along the surface normals, and (ii) the bone marrow by using the weighted average intensity (+10 seconds).
 (We would advise the use of the refined measure, which is robust to the exclusion of the parts within the diploë.)